Inference is now production traffic—and it doesn’t act like the cloud most teams know

 Key Takeaway

-Multi-model routing is now an application primitive
+Routing is an application primitive now

 | Approach | Typical p95 latency | Cost control | Best for |